-This study proposes a wearable heel sensor that can monitor heel loading and pressure distribution, allowing early detection of high-risk regions before PU development.
+The study proposes a wearable heel sensor that can monitor heel loading and pressure distribution, allowing early detection of high-risk regions before PU development.
 This could lead to cost savings for healthcare organizations and improve patient well-being.
 The sensor's effectiveness was demonstrated in three individuals, and it can be used in wound care procedures to reduce PU risk and promote correct healing.
-Future evaluations will involve larger sample sizes and the design of appropriate heel pads with sensors for longterm users.
+Future evaluations will involve increasing the sample size, including participants of different ages, weights, health conditions, and activity levels to increase the reliability of the study.
+Also, we will consider conducting long-term monitoring study which could provide more data on the stability of the device and its long-term monitoring effect.